Written by Aurora Maciá

 - Stickers: Hey-oh!
 This is where we can go all-out.
 We can create a sticker with our location, a hashtag, the current time or even temperature.
 We can also pick from dozens of emojis we have on our phone, the never-ending Giphy catalogue, and Instagram stickers.
 However, the most interesting options inviting users to interact with us are as follows:

 - Mention: if we mention another user, they will receive a notification and they will be able to share our Story in theirs, or to reply with a private message.
 If we don’t get a mention, the only way to share an Instagram Story is by taking a screen capture and manually uploading it to our account.
+If you really want to up your game, check this article on how to get more story mentions and user generated content on Instagram by MobileMonkey.

 - Poll: this sticker allows us to pose a question to our followers, and allow them to choose between two options, which by default are ‘Yes’ or ‘No’.
 We can change them to whatever we want, though.
 Will we be able to see who voted what?
 Of course!
 Once the poll is published, Instagram will let us know who voted each option, and the percentage of votes the winning and losing options got.